 Dosage for Lamictal

-Lamictal is available in several formulations:
+Lamictal is available in several formulations and dosages:

 - Lamictal Tablet: Swallowed whole with water or another liquid.
 Tablets are available in 25mg, 100mg, 150mg, and 200mg doses.

 - Lamictal Chewable Dispersible Tablets: Swallowed whole, chewed, or mixed with 1 teaspoon of water or a diluted fruit juice.
 If chewed, follow with a sip of water or another liquid to help with swallowing all medication.
 Tablets are available in 2mg, 5mg, and 25mg doses.

 - Lamictal XR (Extended-Release): Taken once daily in the morning with water or another liquid.
 Tablets are available in 25mg, 50mg, 100mg, 200mg, 250mg, and 300mg doses.
 It is not known if Lamictal XR is safe for children under age 13.

 - Lamictal ODT (Orally Disintegrating Tablet): Taken with or without water or another liquid, with or without food.
 Tablets are available in 25mg, 50mg, 100mg, and 200mg doses.
 To keep it from dissolving before you place the tablet in your mouth, leave it contained in its blister package until you are ready to take it.
 When opening the medication, make sure your hands are clean and dry so as not to accidentally trigger dissolution.
 Peel back the blister package backing to take out the tablet, instead of pushing it through the foil.
 Place the tablet on your tongue where it will dissolve.
 Do not crush or chew the tablet.